How can I help you?

 -

-Select the target Framework .NET 6 at the top of the Application based on your required target that you want and then click the Create button to create a new Razor Class Library application.
+Select the target Framework .NET 8 or .NET 9 or .NET 10 at the top of the Application based on your required target that you want and then click the Create button to create a new Razor Class Library application.

 Importing Syncfusion Blazor component in Razor Class Library

-file.
-For example, the Calendar component is imported and added in the ~/Component.razor page.
+Import and add the Syncfusion Blazor components in the ~/Component1.razor file.
+For example, the Blazor DataGrid component is imported and added in the ~/Component1.razor page.

 <div class="my-component">